A convolutional neural network (CNN or ConvNet) is a network architecture for deep learning that learns directly from data.

 A convolutional neural network can have tens or hundreds of layers that each learn to detect different features of an image.
 Filters are applied to each training image at different resolutions, and the output of each convolved image is used as the input to the next layer.
 The filters can start as very simple features, such as brightness and edges, and increase in complexity to features that uniquely define the object.

 Feature Learning, Layers, and Classification

-Like other neural networks, a CNN is composed of an input layer, an output layer, and many hidden layers in between.
+A CNN is composed of an input layer, an output layer, and many hidden layers in between.

 These layers perform operations that alter the data with the intent of learning features specific to the data.
-Three of the most common layers are: convolution, activation or ReLU, and pooling.
+Three of the most common layers are convolution, activation or ReLU, and pooling.

 - Convolution puts the input images through a set of convolutional filters, each of which activates certain features from the images.

 - Rectified linear unit (ReLU) allows for faster and more effective training by mapping negative values to zero and maintaining positive values.
 This is sometimes referred to as activation, because only the activated features are carried forward into the next layer.